 where d(n) is the desired outputs.

-Figure 5 shows schematic of how echo state network works

-Fig. 6.
+Fig. 8.
 Echo state network

 As the training data is fed into the echo state network, the network activates and harvests the neuron states in its reservoir.
 The neurons are used to generate the output signal, which is then compared to the target.
 The target, as mentioned previously, is used to train the model’s output signal.
 One instance of training comprised of driving the network with roll acceleration and emits aileron as output.

+For performing Proportional-Integral-Derivative (PID) tuning, we have to model the adaptive behavior necessary for performing the required control techniques.

+ut= updt-uadt (17)

+Function u(t) describes the control structure.
+Parameter upd defines the Proportional-Derivative, while uad defines the output signal from the ESN which provides adaptive control.
+The Proportional-Derivative is used to model system response, while adaptive control is used to perform error compensation.

+upd is described as the following.

+updt= kpxct-xt+kdxct-xt (18)

+The x variables are the commanded position and velocity.
+While the k variables are the proportional and derivative control gains.
+Error handling is taken care of by the following formula.

+e=Ae+b[uad- ∆x,x,u] (19)

+e = xc-xxc-x (20)

+A=01-kp-kd (21)

+b= 01 (22)

+The delta of error e is what determines the strength of output signal.
+The reference term for the model’s error delta can be determined by the following.

+r= eTPb (23)

+P is a 2x2 matrix defining the stability behavior derived from the Lyapunov equation.
+More elaboration is given in section G.

 Error Computation